HesselM/rpicross_notes/04-xc-setup.md

 # 5. Setup Cross-compile environment

 You are now at a point to create the foundation of the cross-compilation environment.
 In the next steps a "rootfs" will be created in XCS, mimicking the RPi filesystem.
 This "rootfs" contains all necessary headers and libraries to compile new ARM (system) binaries or applications for the RPi.
-Using a cross-compiler and toolchain these new binaries or applications can be created, which with some synchronisation tools are pushed to the RPi.
+Using a cross-compiler and toolchain these new binaries or applications can be created, after which these can be synchronised with the RPi.

 An important note has to be made: most of the commands and scripts used for compilation and synchronisation makes use of absolute system-paths.
-As such, if you decided previously in this guide to deviate with system or user names, extra case need to be taken to verify that your paths are still ok.
+As such, if you decided previously in this guide to deviate with system or user names, extra care needs to be taken to verify that your paths are still ok.

 ## Table of Contents